4444est/genre-chain/README.md

 - ViewModel: Manages data logic and state
 - View: Uses Jetpack Compose to build a responsive UI

-## Database

-The app uses Room Database to cache searched artists and preserve user history.
-This improves performance and supports offline access.

 ## Testing

 Tested on: